-- you notice smoke from one of the tyres,
+- · smoke is coming from one of the tyres,

-- you smell rubber,
+- there is a smell of rubber,

 - the vehicle vibrates,

-- you hear a clattering noise.
+- there is a rattling noise.

 When is it no longer possible to continue driving even using anti-puncture tyres?

 - If the Electronic Stabilisation Program (ESP) is out of operation. - If the tyre pressure monitoring system is out of operation. - If one of the tyres has been severely damaged in an accident, etc. If a tyre has been badly damaged there is a risk that parts of the tread can be thrown off and cause damage to the fuel lines, brake pipes or fuel filler. - It is also advisable to stop driving if severe vibrations occur, or if the wheel starts overheating and gives off smoke.